Costly Hiring Mistakes and How to Avoid Them

 In addition to the direct costs outlined above, hiring mistakes come with indirect costs.

 There’s the expense of training, which will now have to be replicated on a new employee.
 There’s the cost of lost productivity from the bad hire failing to perform at expected levels.
-And finally, and perhaps worst of all, there are the unfortunate incidental costs that occur when a new hire goes very badly, like a lost client or damaged property.
+And finally, perhaps worst of all, there are the unfortunate incidental costs that occur when a new hire goes very badly, such as a lost client or damaged property.

 Time